ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 A containerised application should not need a specialised multi-process init process such as ``supervisord``.
 As soon as this is forming part of the design, there should almost always be an alternative where each application controlled by the ``init`` process is put into a separate container.
 Often this can be because the design is trying to treat a container like a full blown Virtual Machine through adding ``sshd``, ``syslog`` and other core OS services.
 This is not an optimal design because these services will be multiplied up with horizontal scaling of the containerised application wasting resources.
 In both these example cases, ``ssh`` is not required because a container can be attached to for diagnostic purposes eg: ``docker exec ...``, and it is possible to bind mount ``/dev/log`` from the host into a container or configure the containerised application to point to ``syslog`` over TCP/UDP.

 Take special care with signal handling - the Container Engine propagates signals to init process which should be the application (using the EXEC for of entry point).
 If not it will be necessary to ensure that what ever  wrapper (executable, shell script etc.) is used propagates signals correctly to the actual application in the container.
 This is particularly important at termination time where the Engine will typically send a SIGHUP waiting for a specified timeout and then following up with a SIGKILL.
 This could be harmful to stateful applications such as databases, message queues, or anything that requires an orderly shutdown.

+A container image among other things, is a software packaging solution, so it is natural for it to follow the same Software Development Life Cycle as the application held inside.
+This also means that it is good practice for the released container image versions to map to the released application versions.
+An example of this in action is the `NGiNX Ingress Controller releases <https://github.com/kubernetes/ingress-nginx/releases>`_.
+By extension, this also leads to having one Git repository and container image per application in order to correctly manage independent release cycles.

 Defining and Building Container Images